 The Sea to Summit Ultra-Sil is the smallest, lightest daypack we reviewed.
-Sea to Summit used 30D ripstop nylon and cut out all padding to make this pack weigh just 2.7 ounces.
+Sea to Summit used 30-Denier ripstop nylon and cut out all padding to make this pack weigh just 2.7 ounces.

 For a pack that has literally no padding anywhere, this pack is… well, not comfortable unless you pack it right.
 It has no hip belt or load lifters or sternum strap, and the shoulder straps are padding-less.
-They do, however, have a very flat, ergonomic design that helps them to hold up this bag without digging into your shoulders.
-And though they claim this bag can hold 250x its own weight or over 40 pounds, we wouldn't recommend it for any length of time.
+They do, however, have a very flat, ergonomic design that helps them hold up this bag without digging into your shoulders.
+And though they claim this bag can hold 250x its own weight (which would be over 40 pounds), we wouldn't recommend it for any length of time.
 The Ultra-Sil requires careful packing to stop from feeling every edge and corner from digging into your back.
-We found that this pack and the other ultralight pack we tested, the Osprey Stuff Pack are similar in overall comfort, though they take slightly different approaches to achieve that - Osprey uses some padding in the shoulder straps while Sea to Summit chose a wide, ergonomic design.
+We found that this pack and other ultralight packs we tested are similar in overall comfort, though they take slightly different approaches to achieve that - rather than using some minimal padding in the shoulder straps, Sea to Summit chose a wide, ergonomic design with no padding.

 A lot of a pack's versatility hinges on the usefulness of its features, which the Ultra-Sil is lacking a lot of.
 This bag is just one zippered pocket and that's about it.
-There's a tiny loop on top you could clip something to, and three fingers-worth of daisy chain on the bottom.
+There's a tiny loop on top you could clip something to and three fingers-worth of daisy chain on the bottom.
 If you really want to get inventive (and we bet you do, you ultralight enthusiast!), the tiny stuff pouch that ends up inside the pack could double as a little pocket for your keys.
 It also comes with a carabiner, which can then be used to attach something to the outside of the bag while it's in use.
-The Osprey Ultralight retained a few more features, including one top pocket and one side pocket.
+Other ultralight models retained a few extra pockets that we think make them more useful and versatile than this one.

 It's hard to beat a bag that only weighs 2.7 ounces (carabiner included).
-Even the Stuff Pack weighs more, at 3.8 ounces.
+Even the other ultralight models we tested weigh more, though barely.
 This weight reduction does come at the cost of those extra features and key areas of padding.
-But if weight is paramount, the Ultra-Sil is the lightest we tested.
+But if weight is paramount, the Ultra-Sil is one of the lightest we've ever tested.

 Ease of Use

 The Ultra-Sil is extremely simple.
-At 20 liters of capacity, it has just one large compartment that zips wide open for easy access.
-It's also easy to lose one small item in just one large compartment, as we discovered.
-This pack is also without any zipper pulls, which cuts weight, but we found ourselves missing them, as the zipper tabs are incredibly short.
-We much preferred the organization and usability of the Osprey Ultralight.
+With 20 liters of internal space, it has just one large compartment that zips wide open for easy access.
+It's rather easy to lose one small item in just one large compartment though, as we discovered.
+This pack is also without any corded zipper pulls, which cuts weight, but we found ourselves missing them, as the metal zipper tabs are incredibly short.

-One thing the Ultra-Sil has a slight advantage over the Stuff Pack in, is the size of person it can accommodate.
-With slightly longer shoulder straps, this pack is easier for taller and larger folks to wear than the rather petite Stuff Pack.
+One area in which the Ultra-Sil has a slight advantage over other ultralight models we tested, is the size of person it can accommodate.
+With slightly longer shoulder straps, this pack is easier for taller and larger folks to wear.

-Made of 30D ripstop nylon, this pack is the thinnest we tested.
-Even the Stuff Pack is thicker, with 40D ripstop nylon.
+Made of 30-Denier ripstop nylon, this pack is the thinnest we tested.
+Even other ultralights are thicker (though marginally so).
 That being said, we had no actual issues with this bag during our months of testing.
 That doesn't mean we'd recommend it as your primary bag to hike through a thorny ecosystem though.
-If you like lightweight, but don't want to sacrifice quite so much in fabric durability, you might consider the REI Flash 18 that weighs just 6 ounces more.
+If you like lightweight, but don't want to sacrifice quite so much in fabric durability, you might consider some of the other lightweight simple packs we tested that only weigh a few ounces more.

-At just $35, this pack is one of the cheapest we reviewed.
+This pack is one of the cheapest we reviewed.
 For how versatile and portable it is, we think this is a great value.
-And hey, if you do rip an unfixable hole in that 30D nylon, replacing the whole bag at this price isn't quite so painful.
+And hey, if you do rip an unfixable hole in that 30-Denier nylon, replacing the whole bag at this price isn't quite so painful.

-We appreciate the lengths Sea to Summit have gone to, to create this ultralight, super packable bag that just works.
+We appreciate the lengths Sea to Summit has gone to, to create this ultralight, super packable bag that just works.
 It's not one to load up with heavy or pointy objects or take on a long day out.
-Though we ultimately like the Osprey Ultralight Stuff Pack just a little bit more, for an on-the-go bag, this one's pretty handy too.
+Though we ultimately like the features included in slightly heavier ultralights just a little bit more, for an on-the-go bag, this one's pretty handy too.